sensiolabs/StorybookBundle/README.md

 {% endblock %}
 ```

 Though, standard HMR will not work properly with AssetMapper.
-To register additional paths to watch and re-trigger the iframe compilation, update your `main.ts|js` configuration:
+To register additional paths to watch and re-trigger the iframe compilation on change, update your `main.ts|js` configuration:

 ```ts
 // .storybook/main.ts